Life after the IB: Alumnus Alessandro Blanchi Maiocchi

 Go for it!
-It is a choice you won’t regret that will positively impact your life for years to come.
-I still recall the days at St Clare’s as being the best of my life and truly a turning point for my personal growth.
+It is a choice you won’t regret, that will positively impact your life for years to come.
+I still recall the days at St Clare’s as being the best of my life.
+Truly a turning point for my personal growth.

-I personally doubt I would have grown so much had I remained in the comfort of my home and not been exposed to the universe of people and knowledge gravitating around Oxford.
+I personally doubt I would have grown so much if I had remained in the comfort of my own home and not been exposed to the people and knowledge gravitating around Oxford.